stjudecloud/rfcs/text/0002-quality-check-workflow.md

 ## Specification

 These are generic instructions for running each of the tools in our pipeline.
-We run our pipeline in a series of QC scripts that are tailored for our compute cluster, so those commands may not apply elsewhere.
-Instead, we have supplied examples of the commands used in each package.
-Our default memory is 80G and we employ 4 threads for these processes.
+We run our pipeline as a [WDL workflow](https://github.com/stjudecloud/workflows/blob/master/workflows/qc/quality-check-standard.wdl).
+We have supplied examples of the commands used for each package.
+For the typical memory requirements of each command, please see our [WDL repository](https://github.com/stjudecloud/workflows).

 ### Dependencies